5 Seconds of Summer: Philanthropy and supported causes

-In October 2018, prior to the scheduled premiere of Queen's biopic,"Bohemian Rhapsody", 5 Seconds of Summer released a cover of British rock band Queen song, "Killer Queen".
+In October 2018, prior to the scheduled premiere of Queen's biopic Bohemian Rhapsody, 5 Seconds of Summer released a cover of the Queen song "Killer Queen".
 All proceeds from the cover were presented to the Mercury Phoenix Trust, an organization founded by Queen's band members aiming to provide support against HIV/AIDS.
 In response, Queen's manager, Jim Beach, expressed his gratitude and excitement towards the band for supporting the cause.

 In December 2018, the band appeared on 24 Hours of Reality: Protect Our Planet, Protect Ourselves, a two-day web-telecast organized by The Climate Reality Project, an organization led by former US Vice President Al Gore, to help raise awareness about the effects of climate change.

 In a June 2019, 5 Seconds of Summer starred in a season 6 episode of Celebrity Family Feud, a televised game show in which celebrity teams compete against each other for a $50,000 top prize to be donated to the charity of the winning team's choice.
 The band competed against The Chainsmokers for the Make-A-Wish Foundation, an organization granting the wishes of children with life-threatening illnesses.

 In February 2020, the band performed at Fire Fight Australia, a televised fundraising concert for Australian Bush-fire Relief held at the ANZ Stadium.
 The concert grossed a total of $9.85 million (AUD).
 The band's performance was widely praised both by critics and viewers and dubbed the "best performance" of the show, with Billboard writing "They were raised playing stadiums and as such were, perhaps surprisingly, the perfect warm-up act for Queen -- though such a term diminishes the impact they had in fifteen minutes".
 In March 2020, a compilation album titled Artists Unite for Fire Fight was released, consisting of performances from the concert.
-The album includes 5 Seconds of Summer's live performance of "Youngblood."
+The album includes 5 Seconds of Summer's live performance of "Youngblood".